 At all stages of MCC, physicians recommend complete excision of the primary (original) tumor, verified by pathologic examination.
 After excision, if the risk of recurrence or spread to the local lymph nodes is high (due to factors such as a large primary tumor, incomplete excision or a patient with a suppressed immune system), the doctor will usually recommend that the lesion be treated with a course of radiation.
 In fact, many physicians recommend a course of radiation for all MCC patients.
 This may destroy any cancer cells that are not detectable by physical exam and can help prevent recurrence or spread of the cancer to the local lymph nodes or beyond.
-Merkel cell carcinoma is especially responsive to radiation.
+MCC is especially responsive to radiation.

 In most cases, patients with no obvious lymph node disease should undergo a procedure called sentinel lymph node biopsy (SLNB) to verify whether cancerous cells have reached the local lymph node basin.
-Unlike other skin cancers, MCCs frequently have spread to the nearby lymph nodes or beyond by the time of diagnosis, whether or not the nodes are enlarged or detectable on physical examination.
+Unlike other skin cancers, MCCs frequently have spread to the nearby lymph nodes or beyond by the time of diagnosis, whether or not enlarged nodes are detectable on physical examination.
 Even a small MCC has about a 30 percent chance of having spread to the nearby lymph nodes by the time of diagnosis.
 (In comparison, the chance of an average melanoma having spread to the lymph nodes at diagnosis is only 1 percent.)

-Doctors usually recommend chemotherapy only for patients whose cancer has spread to distant sites, such as organs like the lungs or liver.
+Doctors usually recommend it only for patients whose cancer has spread to distant sites, such as organs like the lungs or liver.
 A variety of chemotherapies have been used for advanced MCC, with varied (and often limited) success.
 Unfortunately, they often have significant side effects.
 No controlled clinical studies have shown that any of them extend survival, though they can often lead to short remissions.
 Doctors also can use them to eliminate or reduce specific lesions to decrease pain and increase the patient’s comfort and mobility.

 Challenges in Diagnosis and Treatment